 CONS:

-• Cheaper than RTX 2080 but still burns a hole in your pocket.
+• It's cheaper than RTX 2080 but still burns a hole in your pocket.

 Nvidia GeForce RTX 2080 Max-Q Graphics Card For Laptop

 Another gem from NVIDIA towards global laptop gaming.
-Admittedly, it's one of the best laptop graphics cards that NVIDIA mothered for laptops.
-Max-Q technology was first launched in 2017 to allow the rendering horsepower of the higher-end graphics cards to be fitted in slimmer form factors.
-NVIDIA has borrowed this concept from aerospace in which Max-Q is defined as the maximum dynamic pressure of a spacecraft after its launch.
-Now, coming to its beefy tech features, this graphics card for laptop gaming offers a bit diminished performance if compared to the RTX 2080 GPUs for the PC ecosystem.
+It's one of the best laptop graphics cards that NVIDIA mothered for laptops.
+Max-Q technology was first launched in 2017 to allow the rendering horsepower of higher-end graphics cards to be fitted in slimmer form factors.
+NVIDIA has borrowed this concept from aerospace, in which Max-Q is defined as the maximum dynamic pressure of a spacecraft after its launch.
+Coming to its beefy tech features, this graphics card for laptop gaming offers a bit of diminished performance compared to the RTX 2080 GPUs for the PC ecosystem.
 And it should be.
-We can't demand equal processing power from a GPU that draws way less power and seeks less cooling.
-Having said that, the reduction in both clock speed and power consumption has made it suitable to work inside ultra-thin laptops.
-Although its base chip is the same TU104 used in the mobile and desktop variations of this series.
-And thus provide similar specifications with 2,944 shaders and an 8GB GDDR6 memory module but a slightly slower memory speed of 12Gbps rather than 14.
+We can't demand equal processing power from a GPU that draws less power and seeks less cooling.
+Reducing clock speed and power consumption has made it suitable to work inside ultra-thin laptops.
+However, its base chip is the same TU104 used in this series's mobile and desktop variations.
+Thus, it provides similar specifications with 2,944 shaders and an 8GB GDDR6 memory module but a slightly slower memory speed of 12Gbps rather than 14.

 NVIDIA TURING TU104 chip architecture[/caption]

-This specific chip is best known for its DLSS (Deep Learning Super Sampling), and RTRT (Real-Time Ray Tracing) features empowering realistic lighting effects.
-Currently, NVIDIA has planned to market two different variants of this Max-Q design of graphics card for laptops.
-The low power consumption (80 Watt) version provides 735-1095 MHz core clock speed, whereas the faster variant with 90 Watt consumption offers 990-1230 MHz core velocityAnother another difference in this laptop graphics card from its regular RTX 2080 counterpart is in its drivers.
+This specific chip is best known for its DLSS (Deep Learning Super Sampling) and RTRT (Real-Time Ray Tracing) features, empowering realistic lighting effects.
+NVIDIA plans to market two variants of this Max-Q graphics card design for laptops.
+The low power consumption (80 Watt) version provides 735-1095 MHz core clock speed, whereas the faster variant with 90 Watt consumption offers 990-1230 MHz core velocityAnother Another difference in this laptop graphics card from its regular RTX 2080 counterpart is in its drivers.
 The Max-Q specialty optimizes efficiency rather than performance to serve the purpose of a graphics card for laptops with thinner lap-happy architecture.
-However, you won’t be deprived of enjoying any demanding 4k games on maximum details.
+However, you won't be deprived of enjoying any demanding 4k games on maximum details.

 PROS: